Old Clothes

 Old Clothes is a 1925 American silent drama film directed by Edward F. Cline and starring Jackie Coogan and Joan Crawford.
+It was a sequel to The Rag Man.

 This was the first film in which Crawford was credited with her new name — Joan Crawford.
 She had been renamed by the studio, who deemed her birth name, Lucille LeSueur, as sounding unfit for a movie star.